VUEngine/vuengine.github.io/documentation/user-guide/sound.md

 }
 ```

-`Sound`s can be set to auto release on completion.
+[Sounds](/documentation/api/class-sound/) can be set to auto release on completion.
 This is the default behavior when they are simply reproduced by calling `SoundManager::playSound`.

 ## Timer settings

-The engine plays sounds during the timer interrupts, which are controlled by the `TimeManager`.
+The engine plays sounds during the timer interrupts, which are controlled by the [TimerManager](/documentation/api/class-timer-manager/).
 The configuration of the hardware's timer can affect the output sound, this is a pressing fact when playing back PCM sound tracks.

-The timer can be configured at any time during the execution of a program, but it is usual to configure it once per `Stage`.
-In the **StageSpec** there is a field for the timer settings:
+The timer can be configured at any time during the execution of a program, but it is usual to configure it once per [Stage](/documentation/api/class-stage/).
+In the [StageSpec](/documentation/api/struct-stage-spec/) there is a field for the timer settings:

 ```cpp
 /// An Stage Spec